karthiknambiar29/Web-Application-using-FLASK/readme.md

     `pip install -r requirements.txt`
 - On the shell run
     `python3 main.py`
-- Or click on `main.py` and click button run
+- Or click on `main.py` and click button run.

 # Folder Structure